 With a set of organizational cultures, employees can understand the organization’s mission and values.
 Here I have mentioned ten ways to build remote work culture:

-Organizations can use to-do lists apps to organize their projects, tasks, and their deadline.
+Organizations can use to-do lists apps to organize their projects, tasks, and deadlines.
 They can also assign tasks to employees and allow them to edit their task schedules.

 Organizations should encourage employees to use to-do list apps to manage employees’ tasks.
 There are many to-do list apps that employees can choose for their work.

-A To-do list app not only helps to organize tasks but also reminds employees about their tasks.
+A To-do list app helps to organize tasks and reminds employees about their tasks.

-But employees are working remotely; things are different, therefore, to keep employees on track.
+But employees are working remotely; things are different to keep employees on track.
 And to complete work on priority based organizations should encourage employees to use to-do list apps.

 Most organizations have daily standups to discuss daily plans, feedback of works, project progress, deadlines, etc. Daily standup helps employees to explain the problem they are facing while working.